FELA: A Multi-Agent Evolutionary System for Feature Engineering of Industrial Event Log Data: Experiment

 \subsection{Steerable Feature Generation (RQ2)}

-We begin by analyzing the complexity of the generated feature engineering code on the Taobao dataset, as illustrated in Figure~\ref{fig: case-study code}.
-After 16 hours of execution, the proposed FELA framework generates 22 features derived from 5 distinct feature ideas, achieving an AUC score of 0.653, an improvement of 0.023 over the raw features.
+We begin by analyzing the complexity of the generated feature engineering code on the Taobao dataset, as illustrated in Figure~\ref{fig: case-study code}. {The proposed FELA framework generates 22 features derived from 5 distinct feature ideas, achieving an AUC score of 0.653, an improvement of 0.023 over the raw features.
 This demonstrates FELA’s capability to efficiently produce a substantial number of high-quality features.
-In contrast, the FeatLLM baseline generates 20 new features within 2 minutes, yet yields negligible AUC improvement compared to raw features.
-Meanwhile, LLM-FE produces 110 code snippets within 30 minutes, with the best-performing code improving AUC by 0.011.
+In contrast, the FeatLLM baseline generates 20 new features, yet yields negligible AUC improvement compared to raw features.
+Meanwhile, LLM-FE produces 110 code snippets, with the best-performing code improving AUC by 0.011.
 However, the optimal LLM-FE code only creates only 1 new feature and lacks a continuous evolution mechanism, ultimately limiting its performance potential.
+Note that the primary requirement for LLM-agent-based feature engineering is the self-evolution capability with elapsed time \cite{chan2024mle}.
+The proposed FELA can achieve effective long-horizon self-evolution, which is the key to achieving significant AUC performance improvement.
+In contrast, the baselines fail to continuously evolve even when increasing the elapsed time.}